Migrate Home Assistant from SQLite to PostgreSQL

 Step 3: Let Home Assistant create the tables

 Once you have created the empty database, you can let Home Assistant create the tables.
 It is possible to also restore this from the SQLite database but I wouldn't recommend it.
 My attempt resulted in schema errors.
-It is easier to let it migrate the databases itself.
+It is easier to let it create the databases tables itself and then copy over the data.

 # Database